ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

  **Are there any other requirements other than submitting a support request?**

  As previously explained, the identities of users with on-prem mailboxes must be synchronized to your cloud-based organization so that a corresponding mail user account is created for each on-premises user account in Office 365.
-Additionally, your organization must have an Office 365 enterprise subscription, such as an Office 365 Enterprise E1, E3, or E5 subscription.
+Your organization must also have an Office 365 enterprise subscription, such as an Office 365 Enterprise E1, E3, or E5 subscription.

  **Is there a risk of losing the Teams chat data if the user's on-premises mailbox is migrated to the cloud?**